Team-Winner/takeout/README.md

  ## Update notes for Sat/Sun, 12/28-29/19

  Patrick completed initial work on the about.html page using a table to maintain element/data integrity regardless the size of the page.
 Eyob worked on the header/footer and style sheet over the weekend.
-Both provided updates and conversed complete needed merges.
+Both provided updates and discussed any merge conflicts as needed.

  ## Update notes for Monday, 12/30/19
+ Then there was PROJECT week....